porter-finance/v1-core/docs/interfaces/IBond.md

     <td>address </td>
     <td>owner</td>
         <td>
-    Ownership of the created Bond is transferred to this address by way of DEFAULT_ADMIN_ROLE.
-The ability to withdraw is  given by WITHDRAW_ROLE, and tokens are minted to this address.    </td>
+    Ownership of the created Bond is transferred to this address by way of _transfeOwnership and tokens are minted to this address.
+See `initialize` in `Bond`.    </td>
       </tr>
   <tr>
     <td>uint256 </td>